 The short answer: Yes, EU citizens can still work in the U.K. But the logistics of how that happens can be complicated.

-Businesses and citizens navigating Brexit — the word given to the United Kingdom’s (U.K.) departure from the European Union (EU) — have to adapt to many changes in their life and work.
-For example, in early 2021 Brexit ended free movement between the U.K. and EU.
+Businesses and citizens navigating Brexit—the word given to the United Kingdom’s (U.K.) departure from the European Union (EU)—have to adapt to many changes in their life and work.
+For example, in early 2021, Brexit ended free movement between the U.K. and EU.
 Previously, EU citizens and U.K. citizens were allowed to live and work freely in each respective locale.

 Now, EU citizens and U.K. citizens are separate entities.
-EU citizens are people that were born in EU member states, including France, Germany, Italy, Spain, and Portugal.
+EU citizens are people who were born in EU member states, including France, Germany, Italy, Spain, and Portugal.
 U.K. citizens are citizens of England, Wales, Scotland, or Northern Ireland.

 Whether or not EU citizens can still freely work in the U.K. (and vice-versa) is muddy.
 Let’s dive into some logistics for how U.K. employers can hire EU citizens, remotely or not.